Chytridiomycota: Classification

+Morphology

-Life cycle and body plan
+Life cycle

-Chytridiomycota are unusual among the Fungi in that they reproduce with zoöspores.
+Chytridiomycota are unusual among the Fungi in that they reproduce with zoospores.
 For most members of Chytridiomycota, sexual reproduction is not known.
-Asexual reproduction occurs through the release of zoöspores (presumably) derived through mitosis.
+Asexual reproduction occurs through the release of zoospores (presumably) derived through mitosis.

-Where it has been described, sexual reproduction of chytrids occurs via a variety of methods.
+Where it has been described, the sexual reproduction of chytrids occurs via a variety of methods.
 It is generally accepted that the resulting zygote forms a resting spore, which functions as a means of surviving adverse conditions.
 In some members, sexual reproduction is achieved through the fusion of isogametes (gametes of the same size and shape).
 This group includes the notable plant pathogens Synchytrium.
-Some algal parasites practice oögamy: A motile male gamete attaches itself to a nonmotile structure containing the female gamete.
+Some algal parasites practice oogamy: A motile male gamete attaches itself to a nonmotile structure containing the female gamete.
 In another group, two thalli produce tubes that fuse and allow the gametes to meet and fuse.
 In the last group, rhizoids of compatible strains meet and fuse.
-Both nuclei migrate out of the zoösporangium and into the conjoined rhizoids where they fuse.
+Both nuclei migrate out of the zoosporangium and into the conjoined rhizoids, where they fuse.
 The resulting zygote germinates into a resting spore.

-Sexual reproduction is common and well known among members of the Monoblepharidomycetes.
-Typically, these chytrids practice a version of oögamy: The male is motile and the female is stationary.
-This is the first occurrence of oögamy in kingdom Fungi.
-Briefly, the monoblephs form oögonia, which give rise to eggs, and antheridia, which give rise to male gametes.
-Once fertilized, the zygote either becomes an encysted or motile oöspore, which ultimately becomes a resting spore that will later germinate and give rise to new zoösporangia.
+Sexual reproduction is common and well-known among members of the Monoblepharidomycetes.
+Typically, these chytrids practice a version of oogamy: The male is motile, and the female is stationary.
+This is the first occurrence of oogamy in the kingdom Fungi.
+Briefly, the monoblephs form oogonia, which give rise to eggs, and antheridia, which give rise to male gametes.
+Once fertilized, the zygote becomes an encysted or motile oospore, which ultimately becomes a resting spore that will later germinate and give rise to new zoosporangia.

-Upon release from the germinated resting spore, zoöspores seek out a suitable substrate for growth using chemotaxis or phototaxis.
+Upon release from the germinated resting spore, zoospores seek out a suitable substrate for growth using chemotaxis or phototaxis.
 Some species encyst and germinate directly upon the substrate; others encyst and germinate a short distance away.
-Once germinated, enzymes released from the zoöspore begin to break down the substrate and utilize it produce a new thallus.
+Once germinated, enzymes released from the zoospore begin to break down the substrate and utilize it to produce a new thallus.
 Thalli are coenocytic and usually form no true mycelium (having rhizoids instead).

 Chytrids have several different growth patterns.
-Some are holocarpic, which means they only produce a zoösporangium and zoöspores.
-Others are eucarpic, meaning they produce other structures, such as rhizoids, in addition to the zoösporangium and zoöspores.
-Some chytrids are monocentric, meaning a single zoöspore gives rise to a single zoösporangium.
-Others are polycentric, meaning one zoöspore gives rise to many zooöporangium connected by a rhizomycelium.
-Rhizoids do not have nuclei while a rhizomycelium can.
+Some are holocarpic, which means they only produce a zoosporangium and zoospores.
+Others are eucarpic, meaning they produce other structures, such as rhizoids, in addition to the zoosporangium and zoospores.
+Some chytrids are monocentric, meaning a single zoospore gives rise to a single zoosporangium.
+Others are polycentric, meaning one zoospore gives rise to many zoosporangium connected by a rhizomycelium.
+Rhizoids do not have nuclei, while a rhizomycelium can.

-Growth continues until a new batch of zoöspores are ready for release.
+Growth continues until a new batch of zoospores is ready for release.
 Chytrids have a diverse set of release mechanisms that can be grouped into the broad categories of operculate or inoperculate.
-Operculate discharge involves the complete or incomplete detachment of a lid-like structure, called an operculum, allowing the zoöspores out of the sporangium.
-Inoperculate chytrids release their zoöspores through pores, slits, or papillae.
+Operculate discharge involves the complete or incomplete detachment of a lid-like structure, called an operculum, allowing the zoospores out of the sporangium.
+Inoperculate chytrids release their zoospores through pores, slits, or papillae.